-$\dots$ while a more complex preset, with various modulation sources and an expanded filter section, looks like this:
+... and a very complex preset, with four filters and a lot of modulation sources and modulation, looks like this:

 To help you understand even the most complex presets, modulation slots are grouped with each source.
 Each component, knob or controller that is being modulated is marked with a little M button.
 Simply click the M to highlight the modulation source and slots responsible for the modulation.
 See also Modulation.